camillavk/FAAST/README.md

 Scenario:

-Create a tueb system to be deployed into the undergound.
+Create a tube system to be deployed into the undergound.
 The FAAST system needs to cater for the following;
 - There will be a number of trains inside the system
 - Trains will travel from station to station
 - Inside of a station, when the train stops, passengers will alight and enter the carriages of the train